Edith Bliss: Biography

 Bliss later married Wonder World sound mixer, Mark Tanner; they had four children, Eden, Madison, Harrison and Lawson.
 In 2006, she appeared (under her married name) as a contestant on the final episode of game show Wheel of Fortune, and won.

 She also appeared on Where Are They Now? on the Seven Network, for a Wonder World reunion in 2006.
+During 2007 an appearance on Channel 9 retrospective series What a Year she would make her final TV appearance to chat about her brief music career.
 She died of lung cancer in 2012.